Punchyou/Punchyou.github.io/_posts/2021-02-08-machine_learning_in_production.md

 Y_pred = np.fromstring(Y_pred, sep=',')
 ```

-Lastly we need to shut down the deployed model, as it  will run, waiting for data to be send to it:
+Lastly **we need to shut down the deployed model**, as it  will run, waiting for data to be send to it:

 ```py
 xgb_predictor.delete_endpoint()